vardius/crud-bundle/Resources/doc/configuration.md

         <tag name="vardius_crud.controller" />
     </service>
 ```

+Providing route_suffix as in example above will result with route name as: `app.crud_controller.somesuffix` according to this example
+Route names are builded as `$controllerKey . '.' . $actionKey` where `$controllerKey` is controller service id and `$actionKey` is `route_suffix` option or action name if route_suffix is not provided

 ### 5. Add custom logic
 You can add custom logic when add, remove or edit entity.
 In case to do that just create CrudManager class that implements `Vardius\Bundle\CrudBundle\Manager\CrudManagerInterface`